Spectral Signatures of Spinning Dust from Grain Ensembles in Diverse Environments: A Combined Theoretical and Observational Study: Conclusions and Discussions

 \paragraph*{Key parameters.} Through the global sensitivity analysis of the AME features (peak frequency and spectral width), we identify a three-parameter combination that dominantly drives the AME features in each ISM phase: $\{a, \beta, x_{\rm C}\}$ for MC and DC phases, and $\{a, \beta, n_{\rm H}\}$ for H\textsc{ii} regions.
 However, we reiterate that these results depend on the parameter ranges assumed for the Monte Carlo sampling.
 As our understanding of these ranges improves, the outcomes of the global sensitivity analysis may change accordingly.

 \paragraph*{Ensemble broadening effects and comparisons with observations.} Assuming log-normal distributions for the key parameters, we quantify the ensemble broadening effects on the synthesised SED features.
 Using Monte Carlo sampling, we compare the predicted AME features with observational catalogues.
 The tension between observations and theory is largely mitigated: (1) The MC-phase AME catalogue falls entirely within the model-predicted regime; (2) The DC catalogue exhibits mild discrepancies, although the two primary outliers can be explained by their large uncertainties; (3) The H\textsc{ii} catalogue shows significant discrepancies.
 In particular, the theoretical peak frequencies of H\textsc{ii} SEDs are systematically higher than the observed values.
 However, we reiterate that the H\textsc{ii} catalogue is also very likely to trace dense clouds nearby.
-A definitive reassessment of the theoretical model will require clearer source environment identification and improved AME spectral fitting in future work.
+This apparent discrepancy is consistent with the long-established deficit of PAH emission observed in H\textsc{ii} regions.
+Both point to a depletion of small dust grains, represented by PAHs, within the ionized gas.
+Although it does not represent a tension between the general spinning dust scheme and observations, it suggests that revisiting H\textsc{ii} templates for spinning dust modelling is necessary.

 In terms of the contributions of the individual parameters, the distributions of grain size and the dominant environmental parameter are the most significant.
 The variability of $\beta$ is less critical and can be fixed if necessary.
 The breadth of the observed features cannot be reproduced by variations in the grain size distribution alone, which highlights the importance of the variability of environmental distribution (see Fig.~\ref{fig: obs vs size ensemble}).